tyroguru/BPFTrace-hol/README.md

 1. You're good to go!

 **NOTE:**  a number of exercises in the lab will make use of the `bpfhol` binary that is located at the top level directory of the `bpftrace-hol` package install.
-Its purpose is to run load generators in the background that aid in demostrating features of the bpftrace language.
+Its purpose is to run load generators in the background that aid in demonstrating features of the bpftrace language.
 When executed, the `bpfhol` binary presents the following menu:

 ```
 1. syscalls